sts10/tidy/readme.markdown

     -r, --reject <REJECT_LIST>
             Path(s) for optional list of words to reject.
 Can accept multiple files

+        --remove-nonalphabetic
+            Remove all words with non-alphabetic characters from new list.
+Words with diacritcis and other non-Latin characters will remain

     -s, --delete-through-space
             Delete all characters through first space of each line